 Integrating 3D content in an iFrame

-Adding an interactive 3D model viewer to your website is one way to utilize the iFrame technology and allows users to experience your product from any angle.
-Annotations, animations, and exploded views are all components that will entice visitors to spend more time engaging with your 3D viewer.
+Adding interactive elements like a 3D model viewer to your website is one way to utilize the iFrame technology and allows users to experience your product from any angle.
+Annotationsanimations, and exploded views are all components that will entice visitors to spend more time engaging with your 3D viewer.
 Here is an online 3D viewer embedded in an iFrame using Visao’s web-based platform.

 Looking to integrate a 3D viewer in an iFrame?